Governance

 TE WHAKAKITENGA (Tribal Parliament)

-Deputy Chair: Ikimoke Tamaki-Takarei (Tuurangawaewae Marae)
+Deputy Chair: Ngatitahinga Wilson (Makaurau Marae)

-Chair: Tukoroirangi Morgan (Te Hoe o Tainui Marae)
+Members: Tukoroirangi Morgan (Te Hoe o Tainui Marae)

 Huirama Matatahi (Waahi Paa)

-Jackie Colliar (Taniwha Marae)
+Jackie Collier (Taniwha Marae)

-Maxine Graham (Te Puea Memorial Marae)
+Maxine Graham (Te Puea Marae)

 Tori Ngataki (Whaataapaka Marae)

-Te Whakakitenga leadership & Te Arataura members
+Te Arataura members

 Te Whakakitenga Elections